prometheus/prometheus/docs/feature_flags.md

 the identity of the resulting series in storage.

-The effect of this change is that alerts, recording rules and dashboards that directly reference such label values will stop working.
+The effect of this change is that alerts, recording rules and dashboards that directly reference label values as whole numbers such as `le="1"` will stop working.
 Alerts, recording rules and dashboards that use aggregations over the conventional buckets may show wrong results while they are evaluating time ranges spanning over the transition period.
 For example the quantile query